LADSoft/OrangeC/doc/Technical Documentation/Compiler Intermediate Language format.md

 * `.CLD`       complex long double
 * `.BIT`       bit

-Note that in the special case of "DC.B" a string constant may appear in place of the numeric constant.
+Note that in the special case of `DC.B` a string constant may appear in place of the numeric constant.
 ```
 DC.B "hello"
 ```